shanmukhram/BlitzAPI/README.md

 ## Vision

-BlitzAPI aims to be the framework of choice for building modern, observable, secure APIs that seamlessly integrate with AI/LLM systems while maintaining excellent developer experience and performance.
+RamAPI aims to be the framework of choice for building modern, observable, secure APIs that seamlessly integrate with AI/LLM systems while maintaining excellent developer experience and performance.

 We're just getting started.
 Join us on this journey!